CLI Reference

 --sourceFilter to a sandbox sourcesandbox-cli, playbook, recording-verify, allall

---limitMaximum entries to showinteger20
+--limitMaximum entries to show20

---jsonOutput as JSONbooleanfalse
+--jsonOutput as JSONtrue, false

 bmux sandbox status